Rose wrote me asking about the Afrikaans version of Brahms’ Lullaby that’s sung in South Africa…

 If anyone can help with the original Afrikaans words, an English translation and/or a recording of this lullaby, please let us know in the comments below or email me.

 This article was posted on Wednesday, December 2nd, 2009 at 9:48 pm and is filed under Afrikaans, Brahms, Brahms' Lullaby, Children's Songs, Countries & Cultures, Languages, Lullabies, Mama Lisa, Music, Questions, Readers Questions, South Africa, South African Children's Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply